sydnerd/GitWorkFlow1/README.md

 Hello!
 We are practicing git workflow.
-This is Sydney and Eva!!
+This is Sydney and Eva and Erica!